 - Cover with plastic wrap and refrigerate over night, or freeze for about 1 hour or until slightly firm.
 The purpose is to thicken it up.

-- Although the butcher ground it 4 times, blend this one final time in a food processor after marinating so it becomes stickier and easier to form shapes with.
+- Although the butcher ground the pork four times already, blend your chilled meat mixture one final time in a food processor after marinating so it becomes stickier and easier to form shapes with.

-- Deep fry or grill to add color and finish cooking.
+- Deep fry or grill to brown the meat r and finish cooking.